heaths/azure-sdk-for-rust-proto/README.md

 * [client_new_method_params]

-  Construct clients with `new(...)` and call methods with required parameters and optional call parameters including policy customizations
+  Construct clients with `new(...)` and call methods with required parameters and optional call parameters including policy customizations.

+  Clients are immutable so long as the client options are cloned or copied.

+  **Pros**

+  * Similar feel to most other languages.
+  * Can share options across multiple, distinct client method calls.

+  **Cons**

+  * Either callers or the callee must allocate, or we use a single lazy allocation of the `Default` implementation.
+  * Callers may set ambiguous or conflicting options.

 * [client_new_method_params_context]